Sunday, May 5, 2019

 The Orient Express train, as conceived by artist William C. Hoople in 1933 for The Saturday Evening Post.

 The true first hardcover edition was published in January, 1934, by William Collins Sons & Company Ltd., of London, using their Crime Club imprint.
 Collins went with the title Murder on the Orient Express and not 'Calais Coach', which was a good decision on their part and one that has obviously held sway.
-Though their cover is regarded as unremarkable (showing the engine-car's interior view with the rail yard slipping past on either side), for some reason I've come to actually appreciate it.
-I suppose it's because of my fondness for trains in general.
+Though their cover art is generally regarded as unremarkable (the engine car interior with the rail yard slipping past on either side), for some reason I've come to actually appreciate it.
+I suppose it's because of my retro fondness for trains in general, and Christie's novel.
 However, an artist was not credited, and to this day that person, or persons, remain unknown.

 "High in the mountains of Jugo-Slavia, the Orient Express, speeding northward, was halted by heavy storms and huge snow-drifts.
 One compartment of the Calais coach, which by curious coincidence was full despite an off season, was occupied by Hercule Poirot.
 In another lay the body of a murdered man!
 Than particular coach was shut off from the the rest of the train.
 There had been no stops since the victim, a certain wealthy American who went by the name of Ratchett, had last been seen alive.
 There were no tracks in the snow.
 Unquestionably, the murderer was still aboard---a member of the heterogeneous group that filled the coach.
 And thus commences a case that will take place second to none in the annals of fictional crime."

-The very first softcover edition was published by Collins of London in 1936.
-It had a dustjacket and a cover design that conformed to their newly created Crime Club softcover lineup, itself a direct response to British rival Penguin and their highly successful softcover launch of 1935.
+This softcover edition was also published by William Collins (of London) in 1936.
+Technically speaking, it is the first White Circle Collins paperback, numbered "1" in their catalog.
+It has a paper dustjacket and a green-white-black cover design that conformed to Collins' newly created Crime Club softcover lineup, itself a direct marketing response to British rival Penguin and their successful softcover launch of crime and other titles of 1935.
 These books were smaller than traditional digests but still a tad larger than the mass-market paperbacks that would soon be issued in the United States by Pocket and others.
 Unlike Penguin, Collins has never officially credited any specific person or persons for their Crime Club cover design or logo.

-Pocket Books published the first U.S. mass-market paperback edition in 1940, while also keeping in tune with the American title change.
-The cover artist was never officially identified but I suspect it could be the work of H. Lawrence Hoffman, one of the publishing industry's leading artists (and instigators) during the early middle-part of the 20th Century.
+Pocket Books published the first US mass-market paperback edition in 1940, while also keeping in tune with the American title change.
+The cover artist was never officially identified but I believe it could be the work of H. Lawrence Hoffman, one of the publishing industry's leading artists (and instigators) during the early middle-part of the 20th century.

 Penguin, who was the first publisher to launch Christie in paperback and as part of their inaugural 'ten' titles, was finally able to publish their edition of Murder on the Orient Express in 1948.
 Penguin's distinctive two color, three strip cover design was created in 1935 by Edward Young, a 21-year-old office junior who also drew the first version of the Penguin.
 The green and white color scheme denoted Penguin's crime fiction lineup; other colors, such as orange and white, denoted general fiction or other categories.

 The cover art on Fontana's (UK) first mass-market paperback edition (1959) had the victim's body posed in a way that didn't exist in the story.
-Eileen Walton produced dozens of covers for Fontana during the late 1950's and early 60's, as well as dustjacket art for several British hardcover publishers, and she was usually quite reliable with her depictions, this time being an exception.
+Eileen Walton produced dozens of covers for Fontana during the late 1950s and early 60s, as well as dustjacket art for several British hardcover houses, and she was usually quite reliable with her depictions, this time being an exception.
 Her sister Barbara was also a professional book cover illustrator.

 Here is the large print edition from Ulverscroft that was published in 1965.
-The illustration is not signed and an artist was not credited but it is an interesting piece--a coach window reflecting the outside landscape (no snow though), while also revealing a portion of the seating.
+The illustration is not signed, and an artist was not credited to my knowledge, but it is an interesting piece--a coach window reflecting the outside landscape (no apparent snow though), while also revealing a portion of the seating.
 The skull, however, makes no sense to me other than it being an obvious reflection of death.

 For their 20th printing (1965), Pocket favored a new cover by an unknown artist that seemed to pay homage to their first edition in 1940.
 New art of course didn't mean that Pocket would change their tradition of having a diagram of the Calais Coach inside each of their reprints.
 It's hard to discern but towards the front of the coach are two wash rooms and at the rear is the conductor's seat, two important elements in the events of the murder.

-Pocket's 28th printing (1971) had its cover produced by noted Agatha Christie artist Tom Adams.
-However, his illustration does not appear in his much recommended art book on the author, Agatha Christie, The Art of Her Crimes: The Paintings of Tom Adams (Everest House, 1981).
-And that's too bad because I find it just as interesting as all of the other covers he's done.
+Pocket's 28th printing (1971) had its cover produced by veteran Agatha Christie artist Tom Adams.
+However, this particular illustration does not appear in his art book about Christie, entitled, Agatha Christie, The Art of Her Crimes: The Paintings of Tom Adams, which was published by Everest House in 1981.
+And that's too bad, because I find it just as interesting as all of the other covers he has done.

 Tom Adams has said that he was not altogether pleased with this painting, but whether he preferred it over his Pocket illustration that preceded it is anyone's guess.
 Fontana published this edition in 1972.
 Take note of the items that have been placed on top of the Macedonia map; a watch, burnt matches, a pipe cleaner and a charred bit of paper--all important clues found at the murder scene.